trueos/sysadm/docs/api_reference/classes/iocage.rst

 The "startjail" action starts the specified jail.

-.. note:: A jail can be started only once.
+.. warning:: A jail can be started only once.
 If the jail is already running, an error message will be generated.

 **REST Request**